 The encyclopedic investment framework of Benjamin Graham — Warren Buffett's mentor — is based on annual data.
 Interim financial statements are also generally unaudited.

-Graham's framework too is based on years of data.
+The Value Investing framework of Benjamin Graham — Warren Buffett's mentor — is based almost completely on annual data.
 The Graham Number requires the average EPS of the past three years, Earnings and Dividends are checked over periods of 5-20 years, and so on.

-Thus, once a stock clears Graham's framework with its annual data, it does not need to be reevaluated every quarter.
-A full Graham analysis is valid for a minimum of one year; and usually stays valid for longer.
+Thus, once a stock is evaluated against Graham's framework using its annual data, it does not need to be reevaluated every quarter.
+A full Graham analysis is valid for a minimum of one year; and often stays valid for much longer.
 Drastic changes are highly unlikely in a correctly diversified Graham portfolio.

-Interim financial statements are also generally unaudited and do not adhere to GAAP as strictly as the annual ones.
+Interim financial statements are also generally unaudited, and do not adhere to accounting standards such as GAAP as strictly as the annual ones do.

-Therefore, analyses by Serenity are done almost exclusively with annual data; the only exception being the NCAV grade which requires positive trailing 12 months (TTM) earnings.
+Therefore, analyses by Serenity are done almost exclusively with annual data; the only exception being the NCAV Graham Grade which requires a positive EPS (TTM).

-Different companies also release their annual results at different times of the year.
-So Serenity's database is updated throughout the year, reflecting the latest annual data for stocks available at the time.
+However, different companies release their Annual Results at different times of the year.
+So Serenity's database is updated every couple of weeks, reflecting the latest Annual Financial Data and EPS (TTM) for all stocks available at any given time.